Skip to main content

 Each year farmers have to submit an aid application declaring all the agricultural parcels on their holding.

-While the rules governing income support are set at EU level, each EU country implements them on the ground.
+While the basic rules governing income support are set at EU level, each EU country implements them on the ground.
 National authorities are responsible for the administration and control of income support to farmers in their country ('shared management').

 Within the EU legal framework, each country also has a certain level of flexibility in the way they grant these payments, to take account of national farming conditions, which vary greatly throughout the EU.
-In line with EU transparency rules, national administrations have to publish the beneficiaries of CAP payments.

 Related information